collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Some things can be done in both browser or command line, some things only by command line locally.

-I want to point out that you can create a branch through the browser, but I will be showing you how to create a branch through terminal/command line, because it's what you will use terminal/command line often with code review.
+you will use terminal/command line often with code review.

 * Understand difference between origin (the default remote, and where you clone from), upstream (where you pull from), and fork (user account copy)
 * If you cloned from an organization, the origin is the organization account, if you cloned from a fork, the origin is your user account